o3de/o3de.org/content/docs/userguide/nvidia/blast/materials.md

 ---
-description: ' Use Blast materials to set destruction properties in &ALYlong; with NVIDIA Blast. '
+description: ' Use Blast materials to set destruction properties in Amazon Lumberyard with NVIDIA Blast. '
 title: Specify destruction properties with Blast materials
 ---